systemjs/systemjs/README.md

 jspm loader
 ===========

-RequireJS-style ES6 dynamic module loader.
+RequireJS-style ES6 dynamic module loader, with out-the-box plugin support.

 For the loader documentation read below.
 For a complete overview of features, see [https://jspm.io](https://jspm.io).